-An Individual Retreat is a time when you get away on your own (or on a silent group retreat), to remove yourself from responsibilities, your regular routine & distractions and allow time for quiet reflection, giving God your full attention.
+An Individual Retreat is a time when you get away on your own (or on a silent or group directed retreat), to remove yourself from responsibilities, your regular routine & distractions and allow time for quiet reflection, giving God your full attention.

 It's a way of devoting time to yourself and to God to reboot & refresh in the midst of a busy life, in a centered and spiritual way.
 Leave behind the daily routine and shed the roles that rule your life.
 It’s easy to get caught up in the details of the daily grind.
 At a certain point, especially at vulnerable times of our lives, all the pressures and stress of life can feel like ties holding us down, binding us increasingly in ways that strangle out our spiritual life.
 Our sense of emotional coherence and genuine spiritual connection seems to give way.
 It's easy to lose our bearings. as well as the mental focus and emotional resilience we need to continually receive from the Lord.